-The City of Ashland supports the use of Eagle Mill Road as an Alternative Bypass Route of the downtown area from the I-5/Valley View Road interchange.
+The City of Ashland supports the following route as an alternative route around the downtown area to areas south and east of downtown from the I-5/Valley View Road interchange: Eagle Mill Road from Valley View Road to Oak Street, Oak Street from Valley View Road to Nevada Street, East Nevada Street from Oak Street to North Mountain Avenue, and North Mountain Avenue from East Nevada Street to East Main Street.
 The City of Ashland encourages Jackson County to make improvements to Eagle Mill Road on a similar timeframe to the City's Nevada Street Extension project.

-Study #3-9 (S3 through S10) Intersection and Roadway Plan Studies
+Intersection and Roadway Plan Studies